✓ Updated February 2026

 Essential Travel Tips

-Pack layers, no matter the season.
-Madeira's microclimates mean you can experience sunshine on the coast and cooler, misty weather in the mountains within the same day.
-A waterproof jacket and comfortable walking shoes are absolute essentials for exploring both the charming towns and the dramatic natural landscapes.
+Pack layers and waterproofs, no matter the season.
+Madeira's microclimates mean you can experience sunshine on the coast and fog or rain in the mountains within the same day.
+A good pair of walking shoes is essential for exploring the levadas and volcanic landscapes.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.